 In the United States, the abortion rate for black women is almost five times that of white women.
 "The Black Panthers in the early 1970s claimed that legalized abortion would 'destroy our people.'
-Jesse Jackson, in a 1970s interview with Jet magazine, characterized abortion as 'black genocide.'"15
+Jesse Jackson, in a 1970s interview with Jet magazine, characterized abortion as 'black genocide."

-Stephanie Ranade Krider, who I mentioned earlier, says she cannot support Pres.
+Stephanie Ranade Krider, who I mentioned earlier, says she could not support Pres.

 Trump.
 Here are some of her reasons: "Always, there has been this undercurrent where he just does not respect women and he does not like black and brown people."
 There is no factual evidence that this is true.
-In the 2020 election, Pres.
-Trump has the highest support from black voters than any Republican presidential candidate has ever had.
+In the 2020 and 2024 elections, Pres.
+Trump had the highest support from black voters than any Republican presidential candidate has ever had.
 If she is interested in supporting "black and brown people," how could she support a political party that supports paying for abortions of unborn black and brown babies?